 Australia currently relies heavily upon taxes earned from this bulk sell-off of raw materials, however, changes to our taxation methods (as outlined in our Tax Reform policy) could render our reliance upon this method of income obsolete, and allow Australia to conserve our precious natural resources for our own use and benefit.

-We propose the recognition of ALL Australian states and territories to be considered as equal in law, and propose the conferring of full statehood to both the Northern Territory and the Australian Capital Territory.
+We propose the conferring of full statehood to both the Northern Territory and the Australian Capital Territory, and ratify that they are to be considered as equal in law.

 The main forms of support we propose are based on Age, Medical, Unemployment, Family, or Emergency criteria.
 Below are the criteria that their eligibility and availability will be dependent upon.